 Motor impairments caused by cerebral palsy can make it challenging for individuals to move.
 As a result of physical inactivity, individuals may experience poor circulation.

 Massage therapy uses touch to stimulate the muscles and promote circulation, which may help compensate for reduced movement.
+Some massage therapists may also use heating pads as a way to further promote muscle relaxation and improve circulation.

 3. Relieves Pain